Caroline Co. VA

 west by "Dewit and Armstrong".

-The Still Lee family was not a household in Natchez in 1792 when
+The Still Lee family was not a household in the Natchez District in 1792 when

 the Spanish Census